 You still need to pay your mortgage, but there are steps you can take to make this easier.

 Contact your lender and try to arrange a change to, or the stopping of, your repayments for a period up to 12 months.
 A financial counsellor can help you with this.
 If your lender does not agree, you should apply for a hardship variation.
 Hardship variations do not apply to investment properties.
 Contact the Consumer Action Law Centre for legal advice.
-For information on mortgages, see Conveyancing in the Fitzroy Legal Service Law Handbook.

 Can I access my superannuation to help pay my debts?